 Prior participants speak for themselves!
 More ...

 Part time or full time volunteer (unpaid) positions can be arranged.
-See the FAQ (left column).
+See the FAQ.

 Hamilton offers competitive financial support for unpaid summer internships.
 Additional information about funding may be found on the Career Center site.
 Contact Shannon Shannon, Career Center, 315-859-4375

 Each year, several Hamilton graduates are hired by the New England Center for Children, for entry-level teacher positions.
-On-campus interviews are scheduled in the first weeks of the spring semester.
+On-campus interviews are scheduled in the spring semester.
 Contact Abby Taylor, Career Center, 315-859-4386.